ashik-k-i/whatsapp-automation/README.md

 ### Now Scan QrCode With Your WhatsApp Linked Devices

-- Now ".bot" From Your Number To Any Chat , It will Send "Bot Started" Automatically
+- Now send ".bot" From Your Number To Any Chat , It will Send "Bot Started!"
+Automatically